StringEpsilon/PhpSerializerNET/README.md

 And any classes with a public parameterless constructor.

-## Known Issues

-- Some legal / valid string values can throw off the parser and result in exceptions.
-	- See PhpSerializer.cs, line 390.
-It just searches for `;}`.
+When deserializing associative arrays into objects, `PhpDeserializationOptions.CaseSensitiveProperties` enables / disables case sensistive matching of array key to property.
+Default is case sensitive search.
+`PhpDeserializationOptions.AllowExcessKeys` will pass over keys that are in the array data but not on the object instead of throwing an exception.

 ## TODOs

-- Documentation.
+[ ] Documentation.
-- Write better exceptions.
+[ ] Write better exceptions.
+	- Partially done.
-- Check the compliance with the serialization format more closely while parsing.
+[ ] Check the compliance with the serialization format more closely while parsing.
-- Deduplicate some of the code, especially around the IConvertible handling.
+[ ] Deduplicate some of the code
-- Split off the tokenizer into it's own class.
-- General polish.
+[ ] General polish.
+[ ] Cover all features and most error handlinng with unit tests.

 And maybe publish to nuget?
 IDK.